By Chet Yarbrough

 Both of these books are brilliantly written.
 Native Son is a masterpiece of simple and direct prose that is a literary lesson for aspiring writers.
 Richard Wright is an efficient user of words to tell a story with brutal clarity.

-Both of these books are horrific stories of human nature.
+Both are horrific stories of human nature.
 Listening to them is enlightening but only our future will demonstrate whether enlightenment leads to improvement in human nature or a repeat of the bestiality we have shown so many times during, before and after the 20th century.